-Caroline Spence may have only joined us a couple of months ago, but it’s safe to say the work she’s doing is vital to the team.
-Here’s what she had to say when we caught up with her earlier this month.
+Caroline Spence joined us just over a year ago, and it’s safe to say the work she’s been doing is vital to the team.
+Here’s what she had to say when we caught up with her a couple of months after she joined.

 I joined AXA’s Actuarial Graduate Programme in September and I’m really enjoying the programme so far.
 I haven’t been here very long, but I already feel like I’ve learnt a lot in that time.
 I was very quickly put on real projects, so I really hit the ground running and feel as if I’ve learnt a lot more than if I was in the classroom.
 There’s a friendly, welcoming atmosphere and everyone around me has been really supportive and approachable – after all, they’ve all been in my shoes at some point, so they know exactly what I’m going through, which is helpful.